nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Delete an elderly or corresponding visit : `delete`

-Deletes either an elderly’s details or the corresponding elderly’s visit at list index `INDEX` from SeniorLove.
+Deletes either an elderly’s details or the corresponding elderly’s next visit at list index `INDEX` from SeniorLove.

 Format: `delete [v/] INDEX`